violetoliver/reading-notes/README.md

 This a collection of my readings for CodeFellows.

 ### About Me
-I'm a dog mom to two Cavapoos living in Seattle.:dog: :dog:
+I'm a dog mom to two Cavapoos living in Seattle. :dog: :dog:

 [My Github](https://github.com/violetoliver).